Strongleong/Optly/README.md

 In other words, each command comes with its own separate set of flags, and optly will switch context as soon as it sees the command name.
 Subcommands like `./app list help` or positional arguments (`./app input.txt`) are not there yet.
 Maybe one day, but not today.

+### Usage functions

+Optly also ships with a couple of helper functions to quickly print usage info:

+ - `optly_usage(bin_path, commands, flags)` Prints a top-level usage message.
+Shows available global flags and commands.
+ - `optly_command_usage(bin_path, command)` Prints usage message for a single command, including its flags.

+They both use the same arrays you already pass into the parser, so you don’t need to maintain a separate “usage string” by hand.
+Good for `--help` flags, or when you want to yell at the user for giving you wrong args.

 Example output of `optly_usage()`:

 ```console